overwolf/ow-electron-packages-types/docs/recorder/recorder.md

 npm install @overwolf/ow-electron @overwolf/ow-electron-builder @overwolf/ow-electron-packages-types
 ```

-> Currently recording api is beta so use so install the beta version using:
+> Currently, the recording api is in beta.
+To install the beta version use:
 > `npm install @overwolf/ow-electron-packages-types@beta`
-> Alternatively amend package.json and use `npm install` to update dependencies:
+> Alternatively amend the beta package to your package.json and use `npm install` to update dependencies:

 ```json
 ...